Skip to Main Content

 • think tanks or consumer groups

-Below, see some links to additional resources found by searching online on Electric Vehicles Global and (sales or market).
-Some of the sources are think tanks or research institutes, others are government or non-governmental groups, trade groups and more.
+Check the links to additional resources found by searching online for Electric Vehicles Global and (sales or market).
+Some of the sources are think tanks or research institutes, others are government agencies, trade organizations and advocacy groups - sprinkled with some ads for EVs :).

 Company Sources